-on the SDCCD could have been spent elsewhere in the county if not directed towards the colleges.
-This spending would have created impacts regardless.
+spent on the SDCCD could have been spent elsewhere in the county if not directed towards the colleges and would have created impacts regardless.
 We account for this by estimating the impacts that would have been created from the alternative spending and subtracting the alternative impacts from the spending impacts of the SDCCD.

-SAN DIEGO COUNTY, CA
+SAN DIEGO COUNTY

-The additional income of \$4.3 billion created by the SDCCD is equal to approximately 1.6% of the total gross regional product of San Diego County.
+The additional income of \$4.5 billion created by the SDCCD is equal to approximately 1.6% of the total gross regional product of San Diego County.

-This analysis shows that in fiscal year (FY) 2021-22, operations, construction, and student spending of the colleges, together with the enhanced productivity of their alumni, generated \$4.3 billion in added income for the San Diego County economy.
-The additional income of \$4.3 billion created by the SDCCD is equal to approximately 1.6% of the total gross regional product (GRP) of San Diego County.
-For perspective, this impact from the colleges is larger than the entire Utilities industry in the county.
+This analysis shows that in fiscal year (FY) 2022-23, operations, construction, and student spending of the colleges, together with the enhanced productivity of their alumni, generated \$4.5 billion in added income for the San Diego County economy.
+The additional income created by the SDCCD is equal to approximately 1.6% of the total gross regional product (GRP) of San Diego County.
+For perspective, this impact from the college is greater than the entire Utilities industry in the county.
+For further perspective, the SDCCD's \$4.5 billion impact is an economic boost to San Diego County similar to hosting the Super Bowl 13 times.
+The impact of \$4.5 billion is equivalent to supporting 42,121 jobs.
+For further perspective, this means that one out of every 53 jobs in San Diego County is supported by the activities of the colleges and their students.
+These economic impacts break down as follows: